shubhamktiwari2004/RealTimeFaceAttendance/README.md

 # User Management
-For management of user change the create a node in the realtimedatabase of firebase and then store user credentials and then according to that modify the code for perfectly working the user session management.
+For management of user , create a node in the realtimedatabase of firebase and then store user credentials and then according to that modify the code for perfectly working the user session management.

 # Contributing